Internships & Student Programming

 Interns must complete the application form.
 Once submitted, we will contact you about interview opportunities.
 For more information, please contact the Therapeutic Recreation Department at 214-559-5179 or email therapeutic.recreation@tsrh.org.

-Next available therapeutic recreation internship: Summer 2024.
+Next available therapeutic recreation internship: Spring 2026 and Summer 2026

 Movement Science Lab Internship